Beneficiary drawdown

 • Since 6 April 2024, regardless of the individual’s age at death, beneficiary drawdown is not a relevant benefit crystallisation event and is not tested against their lump sum and death benefit allowance.

 When an individual dies, the scheme administrator or scheme trustees will normally decide who the beneficiaries will be.
-This will usually be at the scheme administrator/trustees’ discretion but could be at the individual’s direction. to Our articles Death benefits – Discretion how to nominate a beneficiary and Death benefits – Direction explain the differences between the two options.
+This will usually be at the scheme administrator/trustees’ discretion but could be at the individual’s direction.
+Our articles Death benefits – Discretion how to nominate a beneficiary and Death benefits – Direction explain the differences between the two options.

 When someone in beneficiary drawdown plan dies, their beneficiaries can also be offered the option of taking the death benefit as a beneficiary drawdown.
 In this way, it’s possible for death benefits to be passed down the generations but of course normally the beneficiary will make withdrawals from the plan which will reduce the amount in the beneficiary drawdown plan.
 HMRC call the initial beneficiary drawdown plan a nominees’ beneficiary drawdown and later ones a successors’ beneficiary drawdown.